nthdevops/DDMetricsFromTags/README.md

 ```

 ### Mappings config
-In mappings, edit the metrics unit, example:
+Edit the name of the file mappings.json.template to mappings.json, edit the metrics unit, example:
 ```
 "metricunit": "byte"
 ```